aleshaleksey/fansys23/04-combat.md

   - Penalty if not proficient with **grapples**.
   - Attack of opportunity on failure.
   - Size dependent.
   - A character that successfully grapples a target must use part of its body (usually a limb or an object held by that limb) to maintain the grapple.
-Regardless, the limb (or other body part) cannot be used for kinetic components of spells, or other combat manoeuvres.
+Regardless, the limb (or other body part) cannot be used for kinetic components of spells, movement, or for other combat manoeuvres.
     - The same applies when "restraining" a target.
     - A character that that has "immobilised" its target is considered to have used at least two limbs.
 - **Restrain**: This is the use of grapple on a prone or grappled target.